Officer who said 'We only kill black people' faces dismissal

 Abbott, a 27-year veteran of the force, was attempting to de-escalate a situation involving an uncooperative passenger, lawyer Lance J. LoRusso said in a statement.

 But police Chief Mike Register said that no matter the context, the statements were "inexcusable and inappropriate" and did not reflect the culture he's trying to build.
 The July 2016 video was first reported on Wednesday by CNN affiliate WSB-TV in response to an open records request.
-Register, who took over as chief of the suburban Atlanta force in June, said an internal investigation recommended terminating Abbott's employment.
+Register, who took over as chief of the suburban Atlanta force in June, said an internal review recommended terminating Abbott's employment.

 "I've known Lt.
 Abbott for a number of years, and I've always perceived him to be an honorable man.
 He made a mistake.
 I don't know what's in his heart, but I certainly know what came out of his mouth.
 And, it's inexcusable and we have to take appropriate action."

 Cobb County Police did not respond to multiple requests for information about the traffic stop.
+Abbott is currently on administrative duties, Register said Thursday.

 A portion of the police dashcam video shows Abbott trying to talk a woman out of her vehicle so he can impound her car.
 Much of the conversation is inaudible.
 When he tells her to reach for her phone in her lap, she responds, "I just don't want to put my hands down."